lauren1478/Credit_Risk_Analysis/README.md

 ## Overview of the loan prediction risk analysis:
   The purpose of this analysis is well defined (4 pt)

+ whether a credit card holder is likely to miss a payment in the next month.

 ## Results:
 There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)